splitio/.net-client/README.md

-> :warning: **WARNING**: This repository is deprecated since we unified the source code for both .NET and .NET-Core clients.
-The last release done here was 5.0.0 and it will no longer be maintained.
-For future releases, see [Repo](https://github.com/splitio/.net-core-client).
+> :warning: This repository has been archived since we unified the source code for both .NET and .NET-Core clients a while back.
+The last release done here was 5.0.0 and this repo won't receive any further maintenance as the source code for the client current versions is not kept here anymore.
+If you're looking for historical data, we've had performed some releases for this client from the now also archived [.net-core-client repository](https://github.com/splitio/.net-core-client).
+For current and future releases, reporting issues or submitting any PRs, please see our unified and final [dotnet-client repository](https://github.com/splitio/dotnet-client).

 # Split .NET SDK